Just One More Cookie

 — Erica Cole, New Hampshire

 Jonalyn and her husband, Dale Fincher, live in New Hampshire.
 After 15 year writing and speaking, they sold their home to take up sailing.
 For a year they voyaged from South Africa to Virginia.
 Today they continue to home educate their two boys.
-Weekly they record a podcast “Lady Grey Conversations” (Apple and Spotify).
+Weekly, they record a podcast “Back Porch with Dale and Jonalyn” (Apple and Spotify).
 Enjoy their online studies at Thinkific.

 We were only on the island for 2 full days, but the satisfaction I got from seeing so many negative myths busted apart is worth sharing.